Student-centric advice and objective recommendations

 How is need-based financial aid awarded?

 Need-based financial aid is awarded according to a student’s demonstrated financial need.
-College financial aid offices will assess this through the EFC or Estimated Family Contribution which is a number used by your school to calculate how much financial aid you are eligible to receive.
-An EFC is generated after a student successfully completes their Free Application for Federal Student Aid (FAFSA).
+College financial aid offices will assess this through the Student Aid Index (SAI).
+The SAI is a number used by your school to calculate how much financial aid you are eligible to receive.
+An SAI is generated after a student successfully completes their Free Application for Federal Student Aid (FAFSA).

-The EFC number can range from 0 (which means they estimate that you can’t afford to spend anything) all the way up to the full cost of attendance.
+The SAI number can range from 0 (which means they estimate that you can’t afford to spend anything) all the way up to the full cost of attendance.

 Estimating need-based financial aid